liquidity-network/liquidity-sdk/docs/guide/index.rst

 .. _header-n8774:

-Pre-requisite
+Prerequisite
 ~~~~~~~~~~~~~

 -  Docker: `Official
    website <https://docs.docker.com/install/#supported-platforms>`__

    Docker is a container management system.
-It supports Windows, mac and
+It supports Windows, Mac and
-   most linux distributions.
+   most Linux distributions.
 Select the one that applies to your case
    and follow the instructions.

 -  Docker-compose: `Official